Soft-Decoding Reverse Reconciliation in Discrete-Modulation CV-QKD: Theory

 which is entirely expressed in terms of $f_{N,\Xhat|X}$.
 Since the event \mbox{$\{N=n, \Xhat=a_i\}$} corresponds to the event \mbox{$\{Y=g_i^{-1}(n)\}$}, this distribution can be obtained through a change of variable as \cite[Th.~2.1.8]{casella_statistical_2002}

-We remark that, so far, we never assumed a particular distribution of the noise.
+We remark that, so far, we have at no point assumed a particular distribution of the noise.
 We just assumed that it is known.
 In the case of Gaussian noise distribution, the above distribution can be expressed as

 where we replaced the expressions for $g_i'(y)$ from \eqref{eq:derivative}, for $f_Y(y)$ from \eqref{eq:pdf_y}, and for $f_{Y|X}$ from \eqref{eq:pdf_y_x}.